Atomic-Johnson/mllib/README.md

 important deicions regarding your career, dating life, or education.

+Here is the docstring and method for the decision tree constructor:
+"""
-Here is the docstring and method for the decision tree constructor: def __init__(self, training_data: DataFrame, label_column:str, schema: dict = None, max_depth: Number = 90, purity_func: Callable[[DataFrame, str, bool], float] = getEntropy):
+def __init__(self, training_data: DataFrame, label_column:str, schema: dict = None, max_depth: Number = 90, purity_func: Callable[[DataFrame, str, bool], float] = getEntropy):
-        """Initialize A decision tree object.
+        Initialize A decision tree object.

         Args:
             training_data (DataFrame): The data that will be used to make this tree.
 Must have header that matches keys in schema.
 Numeric columns must have numeric tyoe data.